NathanWalker/ns-ultimate-tab-setup/README.md

 - ultimate control of tab bar layout with icon/text animations of your own
 - example of using custom native views within the project (without using an external third party plugin)
 - styled completely with [Tailwind CSS](https://tailwindcss.com/)

+## Notes

+- This does not use iOS 26+ liquid glass intentionally as it shows custom control over taps.
+  - separate branch will be shared in future that shows how to use liquid glass with this setup